pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-plan.rst

 **-j** *prefix*; \ **--job-prefix** *prefix*
    The job prefix to be applied for constructing the filenames for the job submit files.

+**-J**; \ **--json**
+   With this option enabled, all logs are directed to stderr.
+On successful planning, a json formatted message containing the contents of the braindump file for the planned workflow, is written out to the stdout.
+   Also, if both --json and --submit are set, then pegasus-run is invoked by pegasus-plan with the corresponding --json option.

 **-n**; \ **--nocleanup**
    This option is deprecated.
 Use --cleanup none instead.